 WASA conducted physical inspections of the major sewers between the pumping stations and Blue Plains (called the Outfall Sewers) and performed flow monitoring and modeling to assess the systems' conveyance capacity.
 The physical inspections identified significant portions of the Outfall Sewers with rebar missing, loss of concrete in the crown and other indications of corrosion.
 In addition, the monitoring and modeling indicted that improvements would need to be made to the Outfall Sewers in order to convey 1076 mgd.
 WASA submitted a report to EPA (Technical Memorandum No. 15: Outfall Sewer Assessment) on October 6, 2006.
-The memorandum indicated that 1076 mgd could not be conveyed by September 1, 2008 and identified the schedule shown in Table 1-5 to rehabilitate the Outfall Sewers.
-Since facilities need to be taken out of service to perform the rehabilitation, WASA indicated that the maximum flow rate available during the work would be 847 mgd, which is consistent with the treatment capacity available during the concurrent rehabilitations underway at Blue Plains.
+The memorandum indicated that 1076 mgd could not be conveyed by September 1, 2008 and indicated that rehabilitation of the outfall sewers was required.
+WASA and EPA have since agreed to extend the September 1, 2008 deadline to April 11, 2011.

+Since facilities need to be taken out of service to perform the rehabilitation of the outfalls sewers, WASA indicated that the maximum flow rate available during the work would be 847 mgd, which is consistent with the treatment capacity available during the concurrent rehabilitations underway at Blue Plains.